On the 19th of June 2022, the cycling club Cykelintresset will host a ”grande randonnée” called Midnight Sun Randonnnée 1200 (MSR).

 Registration and payment

-Reservation: 200 SEK (17 GBP/23 USD/20 EUR).
+Reservation: 200 SEK (16 GBP/22 USD/19,5 EUR).
+The reservation fee is not deducted from the registration fee.
 Reservations can be made until the 25st of December.
-Please note that a final registration must then be made no later than the 31st of December!
-The reservation fee is not deducted from the registration fee.
-At 00:01 on the 1 st of January, all reserved starting places will be canceled automatically!
+Please note that a final registration must then be made no later than the 31st of December 23:59 CET (UTC+1)!
+On the 1 st of January all reservations will be cancelled automatically!

 The reservation can be transferred.
 Non-refundable.

-Registration: 2000 SEK (168 GBP/232 USD/200 EUR).
-The registration fee is 2000 SEK up to and including the 28th of February, then 2500 SEK from the 1st of March until the 12th of June, 23:59.
+Registration: 2000 SEK (166 GBP/220 USD/195 EUR).
+The registration fee is 2000 SEK up to and including the 28th of February, then 2500 SEK from the 1st of March until the 12th of June, 23:59 CET (UTC+1).
 Included in the registration fee: cold meals, snacks and beverages at all ten checkpoints on route and at finish.
 Also included are basic sleeping arrangements at seven checkpoints (which may also include showers etc).
 Some of these checkpoints may also offer mechanical services.
 The registration fee also includes the RM medal which is awarded upon completion of the randonnée.
 This ultra-distance event is an exploration into the subarctic wilderness and aims to capture the solitude of this experience.
 Riders are therefore expected to carry all requisite equipment on their bikes from start to finish.
 There will in other words be no bag drop service.

 The registration can be transferred.
 Non-refundable.